Art of Nursing Competency Framework:

 Domain: Relational Policy Leadership

-Observable Behaviours: Influences workforce policy, research, planning and nursing care models
+Observable Behaviours: Influences workforce and care models.

 Domain: Narrative Influence